A bit about me

 I’ve been obsessed with art in general and painting in particular for as long as I can remember.
 I went to Art School in the dim and distant but I didn’t stay the distance, preferring to leave before graduation in order to travel.
 I had been very lucky to have a wonderful art teacher at grammar school but since then, most of what I know about drawing, painting and stitching has been acquired by just doing it.
 I’ve been a member of the Quilters’ Guild of Great Britain since 1981 and was an area rep for several years.
 I took City & Guilds Patchwork and Quilting Parts 1 and 2 and was awarded the Medal of Excellence in the mid 1990s.
 I also achieved a City & Guilds’ qualification in Papercraft.
 I went on to teach those qualifications both in the UK and the USA for a number of years.
 I worked as an External Verifer for C&G for many years and became their National Advisor for Stitched Textiles.
 I also enjoyed devising the Creative Sketchbook syllabus for C&G. Working with my daughter Laura as DesignMatters, we were the first centre in the world to offer C&G creative qualifications online and we did that successfully for over 13 years.
 I was made a Licentiate of City & Guilds and in 2007 was honoured to be appointed as an Honorary Member of City & Guilds of London Institute in recognition of significant involvement in vocational education and training.

 Laura and I still work together every day.
 We co-wrote our book, ‘The Painted Quilt’ in 2007 and collaborated with Catherine Nicholls to self publish 5 thr3fold journals.
-Now most of our time now is devoted to Designmatters TV – our online video service where we offer a new video each week.
-We’ve been doing this for the past 7 years and have a growing number of loyal subscribers.
+Now most of our time now is devoted to Designmatters TV – our online video service where we regularly offer new videos and short, online courses.
+We’ve been doing this many years and have a growing number of loyal followers.
 I’ve been lucky enough to teach in Houston at International Quilt Festival, in Lyon and Strasbourg, France for Quilt Expo, and regularly in North America.
 I’ve judged several WI competitions at Denham College, judged for several years at the UK’s Festival of Quilts and juried submissions for exhibition in the Netherlands.
 I’ve been able to combine a love of travel with that of textiles and this has provided the opportunity to see how traditional quiltmaking techniques endure and how contemporary practice is evolving year on year.

 Through Our Hands Portfolio 2015